characterMi/film_hub/README.md

 - Ability to view recommended movies based on user interests
 - Ability to access comprehensive information about actors, including movies they have appeared in, biographies and more...
 - Ability to log in to your account and save favorite movies and watchlists
+- Ability to download the application and use it offline.

 ## Link 🔗 [https://charactermi.github.io/film_hub](https://charactermi.github.io/film_hub)